selloween/docker-keycloak-letsencrypt/README.md

-# Dockerized Keycloak with NGINX Proxy and Letsencrypt
+# Keycloak Docker setup with NGINX Proxy and Letsencrypt

 A simple Keycloak setup using nginx reverkeycloak-docker-sslse proxy, docker gen and letsencrypt for generating SSL certs.
 Keycloak is a powerful Open Source Identity and Access Management application.